shiftkey/blog/notes/server-response-headers-are-bad-for-your-health.md

 In particuar:

- - Server
+ - Server (from IIS)
- - X-Powered-By
+ - X-Powered-By (from IIS)
- - X-AspNet-Version
+ - X-AspNet-Version (from ASP.NET)

-The worst part of all this is how there's three different spots to remove this:
+ - X-AspNetMvc-Version (from ASP.NET MVC)

+It's not a hard process, but you have to do three different things to switch them all off:

- - Server - you need an ASP.NET Module to wireup an event handler for the PreSendRequestHeaders
+ - Server - add an ASP.NET Module to wireup an event handler for the PreSendRequestHeaders
- - X-Powered-By - defined in IIS
+ - X-Powered-By - configure IIS or web.config change
- - X-AspNet-Version - web.config setting
+ - X-AspNet-Version - web.config change

-Ugh.
-Someone tell me why they're enabled by default?
+ - X-AspNetMvc-Version - code change

+And of course I had to stop myself midway through explaining these steps and ask "Why are these even enabled by default?"

+## Let's solve this with NuGet

+So I can picture a hypothetical NuGet package which will do all this:

+ - drop in a handler under the root of the project which solves 1
+ - add in a web config transform to apply 1, 2 and 3.
+ - use WebActivator and wireup a module to set the `MvcHandler` on startup